 In cases where you wander off alone and probably get lost, if no one around you is understanding what you’re saying, you could try alternate methods – try to explain it, where you cannot explain, try to articulate it using your body, nearby props, or even resort to secondary languages to see if it rings any bells for anyone.

-You might be embarrassed a few times or so, probably due to some mistakes made while speaking, that comes with learning a new language.
+You might be embarrassed a few times or so, probably due to some mistakes made while speaking, that come with learning a new language.
 Keep trying and practicing, don’t let perfection get the best of you.